-👔 EC2 Management Console 🗙 🔚 Justin - 🗆 🗙 ← → C A https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#LaunchInstanceWizard: ∴ Apps ☐ finance ☐ computing ☐ NIESR ☐ MIAESR ☐ video 또 FT 💀 Google Scholar 😢 Google Books 4 Amazon.co.uk: 100 ☆ 🔘 ≡ Image: AWS v Services v Edit v Justin van de Ven v N. Virginia 👻 Support 👻 1.
+👔 EC2 Management Console 🗙 🔚 Justin - 🗆 🗙 ← → C August Apps france computing NIESR MIAESR video K FT G Google Scholar G Google Books August August 100 ☆ 🔘 ≡ Image: AWS v Services v Edit v Justin van de Ven v N. Virginia 👻 Support 👻 1.
 Choose AMI 2.
 Choose Instance Type 3.
 Configure Instance 4.
 Add Storage 5.
 Tag Instance 6.
 Configure Security Group 7.
 Review Step 6: Configure Security Group A security group is a set of firewall rules that control the traffic for your instance.
-On this page, you can add rules to allow specific tra For example, if you want to set up a web server and allow Internet traffic to reach your instance, add rules that allow unrestricted acc ports.
+On this page, you can add rules to allow specific traffic for example, if you want to set up a web server and allow Internet traffic to reach your instance, add rules that allow unrestricted acc ports.
 You can create a new security group or select from an existing one below.
-Learn more about Amazon EC2 security groups.
-Assign a security group: OCreate a new security group Select an existing security group Security group name: launch-wizard-3 Description: launch-wizard-3 created 2015-12-16T17:10:03.158+11:00 Type (i) Protocol (i) Port Range (i) Source (i) RDP ▼ TCP 3389 My IP ▼ 120.148.90.240/32 Add Rule Cancel Previou Review and Launch Feedback Services, Inc. or its affiliates.
-All rights reserved.
-Privacy Policy Terms of Use a.
+Learn more about Amazon EC2 security groups. ffic to reach your instance. cess to the HTTP and HTTPS Assign a security group: OCreate a new security group Select an existing security group Security group name: launch-wizard-3 Description: launch-wizard-3 created 2015-12-16T17:10:03.158+11:00 Type (i) Protocol (i) Port Range (i) Source (i) RDP TCP 3389 My IP T 120.148.90.240/32 Add Rule Cancel Previou Review and Launch Feedback G English @ 2008 - 2015, Amazon Web Services, Inc. or its affiliates, All rights reserved, Privacy Policy Terms of Use a.
 You start paying for the instance from the time that you press the Launch button.